Jaylondelgado/case-n-parts/journal/Chad.md

 Today, through many errors, I solidified some of the knowledge that I have of a Dockerfile.
 Specifically, the context part of the file.

+## May 29th, 2022

+Refactored the web scraper to get rid of the use of Express, it wasn't necessary.

+Discovered the Commander package, which lets you make your own command line utilities and commands.